 Our Charitable Objects:

-- To support, advance and promote the prevention and relief of suffering caused by blindness or eye disorders in Swaziland.
+- To support, advance and promote the prevention and relief of suffering caused by blindness or eye disorders in Swaziland (Now Eswatini).

 - To provide support to projects and organisations working in Southern Africa to alleviate suffering and poverty of individuals with HIV/AIDS, their families or their remaining dependants following their death.